awsdocs/amazon-eks-user-guide/doc_source/launch-templates.md

   ```
   aws eks describe-cluster --query "cluster.kubernetesNetworkConfig.serviceIpv4Cidr" --output text --name my-cluster --region region-code
   ```
-+ This example creates a node group using `containerd` as the runtime, but you can modify it as needed\.
 + This example provides a `kubelet` argument to set a custom `max-pods` value using the `bootstrap.sh` script included with the Amazon EKS optimized AMI\.
 The node group name can't be longer than 63 characters\.
 It must start with letter or digit, but can also include hyphens and underscores for the remaining characters\.
 For help with selecting `my-max-pods-value`, see [Amazon EKS recommended maximum Pods for each Amazon EC2 instance type](choosing-instance-type.md#determine-max-pods)\.

 ```